Minimum qualifying debt:

 Everything You Need to Know

 Freedom debt solutions have worked for hundreds of thousands of people since 2002.
-Freedom Debt Relief has settled much more debt than any of its competitors and currently has over 650,000 enrolled in the program.
+The company has settled much more debt than any of its competitors and currently has over 650,000 people enrolled in the program.

 What Is Freedom Debt Relief Best For?